-- 2. Align and place the WLAN-card bracket on the WLAN card to secure the antenna cables. - 3.
-Align the notch on the WLAN card with the tab on the WLAN-card slot on the system board. - 4.
-Slide the WLAN card at an angle into the WLAN-card slot on the system board. - 5.
-Replace the (M2x3.5) screw to secure the WLAN-card bracket and the WLAN card on the system board.
+- 2. Place the WLAN card bracket to secure the antenna cables. - 3.
+Align the notch on the WLAN card with the tab on the WLAN card slot.
+Insert the WLAN card into the connector on the system board. - 4.
+Replace the (M2x3.5) screw to secure the WLAN card bracket to the WLAN card.